 Subsidiaries are entities that the Company controls, either directly or indirectly.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 All intercompany transactions and balances have been eliminated upon consolidation.

-The consolidated financial statements were approved by the Board of Directors and authorized for issue on February 23, 2023.
+The condensed interim consolidated financial statements were approved by the Board of Directors and authorized for issue on March 6, 2023.

 (b) Basis of Measurement